yuno-payments/yuno-docs/reference/Yuno API Reference/manage-customers/delete-customer.md

 metadata:
   robots: index
 ---
 You can delete a customer via this API request.
-The only required field is the customer `id`.
+In addition to deleting or anonymizing the customer within Yuno, this request will also trigger the deletion process with the payment providers the customer has interacted with.